 You can contact the Library Services Desk at any time to check the status of your application.

 Once your application is approved you will receive an approval email.
-You will be requested to present yourself to the Library & IT Desk with:
+You will be requested to present yourself to the Library Services Desk with:

-All library users who require access to a Library Computer for research purposes must have a login.
-Please select this option in the application form if you require computer access.
+All library users who require access to a Library Computer for research purposes or want to Copy, Print or Scan must have a login.
+Please select this option in the application form if you require any of these services.

 A Consultation Card entitles the External Reader to use Library materials within UCC Library and to avail of a study space.